GalacticExchange/cloud-test/readme.md

-# this line added just for testing
+# this line modified just for jenkins testing
 # Install

 * electron